keanekwa/keanekwa/README.md

 - 💼 I will be interning at AlphaGrep as a Quantitative Developer Intern in Summer 2023.

-- 🏫 I am doing a Direct-Masters program at the Nanyang Technological University in Singapore, studying Computer Science & Technology Management.
+- 🏫 I am enrolled in a Direct-Masters program at the Nanyang Technological University in Singapore, studying Computer Science & Technology Management.
 I have also spent a year at UC Berkeley studying Computer Science under a fully-subsidized scholarship.

 - 📫 How to reach me: keanekwa@berkeley.edu